 Director at Large:

-Gabrielle is a Journey Carpenter with a certificate in Occupational Health & Safety.
+She is a recognized Red Seal Carpenter with a certificate in Occupational Health & Safety.
 She enjoys helping all under represented members in her community with ascertaining the skills and confidence to succeed and lead a joyful life.

 Director at Large:

-Lana Love is a journey level millwright and works as a maintenance supervisor in a sawmill.
-She has worked in the forest industry for 10 years where she completed her millwright apprenticeship in Vavenby, BC then moved to Prince George and worked as a journey millwright, then was promoted to Maintenance Supervisor.
+Lana Love is a journey level millwright and is currently working on achieving her Fourth Class Power Engineering Certification.
+She works as a Field Operator with the newly formed company Arbios Biotech.
+Previously, she worked in sawmills for 11 years where she completed her millwright apprenticeship, worked as a journey millwright and then was promoted to Maintenance Supervisor.
 She was the first woman to complete a millwright apprenticeship and work in the role of maintenance supervisor with the Solid Wood Division of Canfor.
 Lana previously completed her ‘C’ Level welding and worked fabricating and welding Porsche Speedster replicas at Intermeccanica International Inc. in Vancouver.

-She is an active member of Canfor’s Inclusion and Diversity Council, Women’s Engagement Group and Indigenous Engagement Group.
-Last year Lana was selected as a representative of the BC Center for Women In The Trades and joined the BC Tradeswomen Society.
-She is driven to help change the culture of industrial and trades workplaces to be more inclusive to women and other underrepresented groups so that anyone who wants to can enjoy the many advantages of a career in the trades.
+In 2021, Lana completed the Regional Representative Leadership training with the BC Centre for Women In The Trades.
+She was first elected as Director at Large for the BC Tradeswomen Society for 2021.
+Lana is driven to help change the culture of industrial and trades workplaces to be more inclusive to women and other underrepresented groups so that anyone who wants to can enjoy the many advantages of a career in the trades.

 Director at Large: